PavanSaiSheshetti/db/README.md

 # CarjozApp
-Android Project on Database Connection
+Android Project on Database Connection Using SQLite